System: Commodore 64

 Release date: June 1985

 Embark on a sword-swinging, spell-casting quest with The Bard’s Tale on the Commodore 64, the June 1985 RPG that whisked players to the medieval town of Skara Brae to battle the evil wizard Mangar.
 This dungeon-crawling epic defined a genre, but does it still sing a sweet tune in 2025?
-Let’s dive in and see if this bard’s ballad is a retro masterpiece or a forgotten ditty.
+Let’s dive in and see whether this bard’s ballad is a retro masterpiece or a forgotten ditty.

 Gameplay: Swords, Spells, and Skara Brae